 Yes, the key is establishing a reputation for good work product, so one thing that is paramount in my mind is to establish a reputation for my firm and not just me.
 I want to ensure that my firm is putting out excellent work product.
-And I’d like to grow, I’d like to have attorneys working at the firm that I can delegate work.
+And I’d like to grow; I’d like to have attorneys working at the firm to whom I can delegate work.
 My plan is to eventually open up a California office, in either San Francisco or San Diego.

 How would you say Haverford or your undergrad experience influenced your career?
 How has Haverford impacted your life?

 First and foremost, it gave me a lot of great connections.
 I have remained close with a lot of my Haverford friends throughout the years.
 Some of those friends are now attorneys.
-For example, Brendan Palfreyman, has this really interesting practice where he primarily litigates cases involving beer.
-And I have a friend, Matt Begely, who also went to Haverford and is now a lawyer.
+For example, Brendan Palfreyman ’05, has this really interesting practice where he provides advice and counseling and, I believe, engages in some litigation regarding IP issues concerning breweries.
+And I have a friend, Matt Begley ’04, who also went to Haverford and is now a lawyer in Houston.
 Haverford was great for helping to establish my network.
 And all of the writing and research I did as a history major was directly applicable.

 You went straight to law school from Haverford.
 Is that something you knew you always wanted to do?